-ABSINTHE ROSE recorded their debut EP with the full band entitled “Consistency Through Skepticism And Awareness” in 2010 and began playing out around the Boston area!
-Since then Absinthe Rose have toured the US and played regularly throughout the North East.
+ABSINTHE ROSE recorded their debut EP with the full band entitled “Consistency Through Skepticism And Awareness” in the fall of 2010 and began playing out around the Boston area!
+Soon after the band embarked on their first extensive West Coast US tour in the spring of 2011 and hasn't stopped since.
 In the winter of 2012 they recorded their full-length album entitled “The More That We Learn, The More We Learn That We’re Wrong” which was released in the spring of 2013!
-The band is presently working on a new full length album due to be released in 2015!
+Since then Absinthe Rose have toured the US and played regularly throughout the North East and East Coast!

 Here’s what some of the critics have had to say about the band!